Legal assistance: When in doubt, consult a lawyer | CFIB

 - Don’t accept “legal advice” from anyone who isn’t a lawyer.
 Not only are they not educated/experienced in law (there is a reason there’s a whole school of education dedicated to this), but their advice isn’t insured.
 If you act on bad advice from a lawyer, it is insured.

-To access the services of the law society in your area, click on your province or territory below:
+To access the services of the law society/legal information association in your area, click on your province or territory below: